06 Aug Getting The Most Out Of An INSTA Class

 2. Focus on form

 Proper form and alignment are essential for getting the most out of a InstaPhysique class.
 Making even the slightest adjustments to perfect your form can make a dramatic difference in the intensity of a movement.
-Keep your shoulders from floating in front of your wrists in Bear and Wheelbarrow; maintain a four-inch gap between the carriage and platform in squats, do not lean over the platform in Teaser, etc. The Lagree Fitness method offers a safe platform to train the muscles at a high intensity while keeping the joints and the skeletal system fully-supported.
+Keep your shoulders from floating in front of your wrists in Bear and Wheelbarrow; maintain a four-inch gap between the carriage and platform in squats, do not lean over the platform in Teaser, etc. We offer a safe platform to train the muscles at a high intensity while keeping the joints and the skeletal system fully-supported.

 3. Keep everything S-L-O-W